dnsimple/dnsimple-support/content/articles/integrated-dns-provider-coredns.markdown

 ## Supported Features

-- **Sync integrated zone records**: Sync your zone records from DNSimple to multiple CoreDNS instances and verify the sync state with the [Deployment Editor](/articles/deployment-editor#record-syncing).
+- **Sync integrated zone records**: Sync your zone records from DNSimple to multiple CoreDNS instances, and verify the sync state with the [Deployment Editor](/articles/deployment-editor#record-syncing).

 The CoreDNS integrated provider supports one-way syncing of zone records configured at DNSimple.
 All records configured for the zone at DNSimple will be synced to CoreDNS on startup and again during each refresh interval.
-Zone records for any other integrated DNS provider must first be synced to DNSimple before they will be aviailable to CoreDNS instances.
+Zone records for any other integrated DNS provider must first be synced to DNSimple before they will be available to CoreDNS instances.

 #### Supported record types